 In determining income eligibility for child care benefits, the Department annually, at the beginning of each fiscal year, shall establish, by rule, one income threshold for each family size, in relation to percentage of State median income for a family of that size, that makes families with incomes below the specified threshold eligible for assistance and families with incomes above the specified threshold ineligible for assistance.
-Through and including fiscal year 2007, the 50% of specified threshold must be no less than the then-current State median income for each family size.
-Beginning in fiscal year 2008, the specified threshold must be no less than 185% of the then-current federal poverty level for each family size.
+Beginning in State fiscal year 2017, the specified threshold must be no less than 300% of the then-current federal poverty level for each family size.
+Through and including fiscal year 2007, the specified threshold must be no less than 50% of the then current State median income for each family size.
+Beginning in fiscal year 2008, the specified threshold must be no less than 185% of the then current federal poverty level for each family size.